chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 To sharpen the immersed boundary of each particles, a layer of cells around the immersed boundary can be refined forming a hypershell of refined cells.

 * The ``refine mesh inside radius factor`` parameter defines the inside radius of the hypershell that forms the refinement zone around the particles.
 The radius used is the product between this factor and the particle's radius.
-For example: with a particle radius of 2 and the inside radius factor of 0.8, the inside radius of the refinement zone would be 1.6.
+For example: with a particle radius of 2 and the inside radius factor of 0.8, the inside radius of the refinement zone would be 1.6 (see example below).

 * The ``refine mesh outside radius factor`` parameter defines the outside radius of the hypershell that forms the refinement zone around the particles.
 The radius used is the product between this factor and the particle's radius.
-For example: with a particle radius of 2 and the outside radius factor of 1.5, the outside radius of the refinement zone would be 3.
+For example: with a particle radius of 2 and the outside radius factor of 1.5, the outside radius of the refinement zone would be 3 (see example below).

 .. warning::
 	When you want to use the hypershell refinement zone around particles, the mesh adaptation type used must be ``kelly``, otherwise no hypershell refinement will happen.
 See :doc:`../cfd/mesh_adaptation_control` for more details on adaptative mesh refinement.